Puerto Rico: Political status

 Constitutionally, Puerto Rico is subject to the plenary powers of the U.S. Congress under the territorial clause of Article IV of the U.S. Constitution.
 Laws enacted at the federal level in the U.S. apply to Puerto Rico as well, regardless of its political status.
 Their residents do not have voting representation in the U.S. Congress.
 Puerto Rico lacks "the full sovereignty of an independent nation", for example, the power to manage its "external relations with other nations", which is held by the U.S. federal government.
 The U.S. Supreme Court has indicated that once the U.S. Constitution has been extended to an area (by Congress or the courts), its coverage is irrevocable.
-To hold that the political branches may switch the Constitution on or off at will would lead to a regime in which they, not this Court, say "what the law is".

-Puerto Ricans "were collectively made U.S. citizens" in 1917 as a result of the Jones–Shafroth Act.
+Puerto Ricans were collectively made U.S. citizens in 1917 as a result of the Jones–Shafroth Act.
 U.S. citizens residing in Puerto Rico cannot vote in U.S. presidential elections, though both major parties, Republican and Democratic, hold primary elections in Puerto Rico to choose delegates to vote on the parties' presidential candidates.
 Since Puerto Rico is an unincorporated territory and not a U.S. state, the U.S. Constitution does not fully enfranchise U.S. citizens residing in Puerto Rico.

-Only fundamental rights under the American federal constitution and adjudications are applied to Puerto Ricans.
+Fundamental rights under the constitution and adjudications are applied to Puerto Ricans.
 Various other U.S. Supreme Court decisions have held which rights apply in Puerto Rico and which ones do not.
-Puerto Ricans have a long history of service in the U.S. Armed Forces and, since 1917, they have been included in the U.S. compulsory draft when it has been in effect.
+Puerto Ricans have a long history of service in the U.S. Armed Forces and have been included in the U.S. compulsory draft when it has been in effect.